Crouching Tiger, Hidden Dragon: Title

 The title "Crouching Tiger, Hidden Dragon" is a literal translation of the Chinese idiom "臥虎藏龍" which describes a place or situation that is full of unnoticed masters.
 It is from a poem of the ancient Chinese poet Yu Xin (513–581) that reads "暗石疑藏虎，盤根似臥龍", which means "behind the rock in the dark probably hides a tiger, and the coiling giant root resembles a crouching dragon".

-The title also has several other layers of meaning.
-On the most obvious level, the Chinese characters in the title connect to the narrative that the last character in Xiaohu and Jiaolong's names mean "tiger" and "dragon", respectively.
+The title Crouching Tiger, Hidden Dragon relates largely to the film's two characters, Lo Xiaohu and Yu Jiaolong, but it also alludes to the larger martial world, which is filled with hidden genius and unknown heroes.
+Linguistically, the phrase can be regarded as a combination of "a crouching tiger" and "a hidden dragon," referring to both the major characters and the Jianghu's secret brilliance.
+Symbolically, the tiger signifies the unchanging, shadowy yin: Lo Xiaohu remains a bandit throughout, never truly changing.
+The dragon, on the other hand, represents the active and bright yang.
+Yu Jiaolong, previously a cloistered noblewoman compelled to hide her actual identity, gradually exposes her strength and rebellion.
+She begins by snatching the Green Destiny sword in disguise, intending to master the Xuanpin sword technique, and eventually dares to reveal her identity and enter the martial world alone—fearlessly confronting danger, causing havoc in public, and challenging even the most fearsome fighter.
 On another level, the Chinese idiomatic phrase is an expression referring to the undercurrents of emotion, passion, and secret desire that lie beneath the surface of polite society and civil behavior, which alludes to the film's storyline.

 Gender roles

 The success of the Disney animated feature Mulan (1998) popularized the image of the Chinese woman warrior in the west.
 The storyline of Crouching Tiger, Hidden Dragon is mostly driven by the three female characters.
 In particular, Jen is driven by her desire to be free from the gender role imposed on her, while Shu Lien, herself oppressed by the gender role, tries to lead Jen back into the role deemed appropriate for her.
 Some prominent martial arts disciplines are traditionally held to have been originated by women, e.g., Wing Chun.
 The film's title refers to masters one does not notice, which necessarily includes mostly women, and therefore suggests the advantage of a female bodyguard.